colepeters/dotfiles/README.md

 ## What’s included

 ### Neovim
 Neovim is like Vim, but (in my humble opinion) better.
 I particular love its asynchronous plugin architecture, how fast its development community is growing, and how well maintenance and support is handled.
-I keep my configuration pretty lean, but in a nutshell these dotfiles contain:
+I keep my configuration pretty lean.

-- A small manifest of plugins (which are installed and updated via [vim-plug](https://github.com/junegunn/vim-plug), including (in part):
-  - [Neomake](https://github.com/benekastah/neomake), for asynchronous task-running (I use it for my linting setup)
-  - [vim-hybrid-material](https://github.com/kristijanhusak/vim-hybrid-material), my favourite colour scheme (looks great using iTerm2’s recent 24-bit colour mode)
-  - [CtrlP](https://github.com/ctrlpvim/ctrlp.vim), the best fuzzy file finder
-  - [vim-grepper](https://github.com/mhinz/vim-grepper), for project-wide search using your choice of grep tools
-  - [delimitMate](https://github.com/Raimondi/delimitMate), for auto-closing of parentheses, braces, quotes, etc
-  - Some other niceties, syntaxes, etc
-- A small selections of per-plugin settings files, sourced automatically on startup
-- Light configurations for Neovim’s appearance, indentation settings, and setting in general (in particular, experienced Vim users should note that `Leader` is mapped to `,`)

 ### Zsh and Git
 I use [Antigen](https://github.com/zsh-users/antigen) to manage my ZSH plugins, because it is awesome.
 Antigen is sourced and applied (and relevant plugins are called) all from the .zshrc file.
 Antigen is installed as a submodule of this repo.